 Corporate Performance and Control:

 ESOPs have been studied in depth for nearly 40 years.
 These studies have proven that ESOPs can dramatically increase company performance in many key areas.
 They foster an “ownership culture” in the company, which can make employees feel and act more like owners and less like employees, but without giving away control.
-Even in a 100% ESOP owned company, control can be maintained or designated to family or key management by the seller, regardless of the amount of stock sold to the ESOP.
+Even in a 100% ESOP-owned company, control can be maintained or designated to family or key management by the seller, regardless of the amount of stock sold to the ESOP.
 Since many owners want their children and/or key management to eventually run and own the business, but those individuals cannot afford to purchase the business nor obtain adequate financing, proper structuring can increase direct ownership to the next generation, over time without personal financing.

-An ESOP is a ready and willing buyer and highly tax-advantaged business transition tool that is often an overlooked due to perceived complexity or lack of knowledge.
+An ESOP is a ready and willing buyer and highly tax-advantaged business transition tool that is often overlooked due to perceived complexity or lack of knowledge.
 An ESOP may be the ideal method to transfer a business, on the seller’s timetable, to the next generation, without the interference and costs of outside parties.
-Before selling the business outright or submitting to the terms of private equity firms, business owners owe it to themselves to explore the lessor known yet powerful ESOP option.
+Before selling the business outright or submitting to the terms of private equity firms, business owners owe it to themselves to explore the lesser-known yet powerful ESOP option.